NAVA 52 • Québec City, Québec, Canada • 12-14 October 2018

 On Saturday afternoon, NAVA 52 participants will visit local historical sites with a focus on flag-related collections.
 Travel to the nearby destinations will be by school bus.

 Registration for NAVA 52 will open in February.
-The fee schedule is expected to be:

 To explore sharing a room with another participant, contact the registrar at email@example.com.